Produce, publish and manage information resources about the activities of the Senate and its committees.

 SPIO also managed the Senate’s Twitter account, @AuSenate, providing regular and frequent updates about the work of the Senate and its committees.
 Through Twitter, the department is able to increase its outreach, engage with citizens and others and respond quickly to requests for information.

 Projects and support

-- Online Tabled Documents project (with DPS, DHR and the Department of the Prime Minister and Cabinet), a system to receive and publish digital copies of tabled documents
+- Online Tabled Documents project (with DPS, DHR and the Department of the Prime Minister and Cabinet), a system to receive and publish digital copies of tabled documents, and

-- enhancement of Committee Office systems that support the estimates questions on notice process, and
+- enhancement of Committee Office systems that support the estimates questions on notice process.

-In addition, SPIO will have a renewed focus on capacity building throughout the department to support digital innovation and change, with the purpose of mitigating the department’s strategic risks in relation to ICT systems and resources and workforce capability.
+SPIO’s work will continue to focus on capacity building throughout the department to support digital innovation to mitigate the department’s strategic risks in relation to ICT systems and resources and workforce capability.